Who Is Eligible?

 Over-Age Dependent (ages 26-30) Coverage

 This individual health coverage for your over-age dependent requires an additional monthly premium and you and your eligible over-age dependent must be enrolled in the same health plan.
-The amount of financial support you provide determines if the monthly premium for coverage comes out of your paycheck pretax (active employees only) or if you must mail in payment post-tax.
 Call the People First Service Center for more information.

 When Coverage Ends